mikewest/mikewest.org/_posts/2007-06-10-short-form-link-blogging.markdown

 Alias:
 - http://mikewest.org/blog/id/70
 Modified: '2007-06-10T10:25:19Z'
-Tags:
-- Personal
-- Yahoo
 Teaser: Blogging is hard for me, mostly because I have an irrational desire to make
     each of my posts "important" and "interesting".
 I'm working out ways to solve that problem for myself...
 Title: Short-form Link Blogging
 layout: post
+tags:
+- Personal
+- Yahoo
 ---
 Blogging is hard for me, mostly because I have an irrational desire to make each of my posts _important_ and _interesting_.
 In my head, these terms